12 Early Symptoms of Pregnancy

 While some pregnant women may want pickles all the time, the thought or smell of them may make others sick to their stomach.
 This is a food aversion.
 Just like cravings, food aversions may also be due to changing hormone levels.

 If you keep track of your basal body temperature to help determine the fertile days of your menstrual cycle, you may also want to check it to see if you might be pregnant.
 After you ovulate, a rise in the basal body temperature lasting for 18 days or more may be one of the early symptoms of pregnancy.

 While some women may want pickles all the time, the thought or smell of them may make other pregnant women sick to their stomachs.
 This is a food aversion.
 Just like cravings, food aversions may also be due to changing hormone levels.

 The Bottom Line: Take a Pregnancy Test If You’re Unsure

-While women are going to experience different pregnancy symptoms at different times, Twogood says that symptoms usually start around 5-6 weeks (about 1-2 weeks after a missed period).
+While women experience different pregnancy symptoms at different times, Dr. Twogood states that symptoms usually start around 5-6 weeks (about 1-2 weeks after a missed period).

-Symptoms can range from breast tenderness to morning sickness, fatigue, weight gain, cramping, and more.
-If you start to notice a few of the symptoms, you may want to take a home pregnancy test and call your healthcare provider to check if you should be preparing for your baby's due date in nine months!
+If you start to notice a few of the common early pregnancy symptoms, you may want to take a home pregnancy test and call your healthcare provider to set up an appointment and check if you should be preparing for your baby's due date in nine months!

 Was this article helpful?